hipaulshi/locationbot/README.md

 #Locationbot
-show location of users, it will speak out in the channel
+show location of users in irc, it will speak out in the channel (quite annoying, so don't abuse it.
+Change it to PM you instead should also be possible but not currently implemented.)

 #Setup
 ```npm install```